Safety tips on our walkways

 - Keep an eye on your tamariki and teach them good walkway etiquette when they’re young.

-- Installing barriers, such as bollards, are not good deterrents as they also impede access for legitimate pathway users such as people on bikes and people in wheelchairs, as well as other maintenance vehicles.
+Council can't take enforcement action and we have limited powers to impede access.
+Installing barriers, such as bollards, is not a good deterrent because they also impede access for legitimate pathway users such as people on bikes and in wheelchairs, as well as maintenance vehicles.
+The tools we use include education campaigns and signs.